macsymgit/obsidian/Daily Notes/Stock mindmap.md

     - Dividend:  5.85%

 ## Dividend
-- SPHD
+- XDIV.TO
-- KBWD
+- VDY.TO
-- SDIV
+- ZWH.TO
-- XDIV
+- ZWC.TO
-- VDY
+- XEI.TO
+    - S&P and TSX Composite

 ## Funds
 - TDB627
 - VGRO
-- VFV
 - XUU

 ## ETF